jovotech/jovo-framework/docs/integrations/asr/azure-asr.md

 );
 ```

+> The configuration has to be passed to the constructor of `AzureAsr`.
+Setting the configuration inside the `config`-file does not work.

 <!--[metadata]: {"description": "Learn how to use the Microsoft Azure Speech to Text service as ASR (Automatic Speech to Text) integration with the Jovo Framework.",
 "route": "asr/azure" }-->